 At age 80, my long-time partner/buddy/friend, Pete, wrote this.
 I love it and wanted to share it with readers.
+Pete and I wrote every single day (via email) from the early 90s to his death in 2008.
 Pete was quite content at this point of his life...
-I love that!
-Pete died in 2008...
+I love how independant he was at age 80!
 I miss him!
 Wendy

 By: Peter Weatherby, Colorado

 The best years of my life have been the past 20 years, and I am 80 now.
 I don´t mean that to sound like a typical "golden years" senior as often depicted on TV, brimming with good health, hefting his great-grandchildren in the air as they squeal with delight, and enjoying a Caribbean cruise with his doting wife.
 The past 20 years have been anything but golden, but they have been better in many ways than the first 60.

 My childhood was a troubled one, with a great deal of family strife.
 I was a thoroughly awkward teenager, since there was no such thing as a "teenager" in those days in England - you were a child until you became a man, and you suffered through those in-between years with varying degrees of embarrassment, humiliation, and efforts to please.